learn-co-curriculum/linkedin-for-research-and-networking/README.md

 ![Jobs LinkedIn](https://user-images.githubusercontent.com/19150952/48096449-28055a80-e1e5-11e8-8d83-724fed833a10.png)

-On the Jobs page, click into the Search Jobs field and fill in possible job titles that interest you (e.g. “Software Engineer”, “Full-stack Developer”, “Junior Web Developer”), and city/zip code.
+On the Jobs page, click into the Search Jobs field and fill in possible job titles that interest you, and city/zip code.
 You can refine the results further by searching specific companies, but remember you’ll get much fewer results that way.
 This will then bring up a list of jobs posted on LinkedIn.

 ![Jobs Advanced Search](https://user-images.githubusercontent.com/19150952/48096501-4ec39100-e1e5-11e8-9535-0bba3c19a5ce.png)